bufbuild-ru/docs/docs/bsr/authentication/index.md

 ## IP address blocking

 We block access to all BSR instances from any IP address that [Google classifies](https://cloud.google.com/armor/docs/security-policy-overview#source_geography_rules) as being located in a country sanctioned by the [US OFAC](https://ofac.treasury.gov/sanctions-programs-and-country-information).
-Trying to access the BSR from these IP addresses results in a `403: Forbidden` error.If you believe your IP addresses are being categorized erroneously, you can [report the issue directly to Google](https://support.google.com/websearch/workflow/9308722?visit_id=638742065393032079-474813271&rd=1).
+Trying to access the BSR from these IP addresses results in a `403: Forbidden` error.

+If you believe your IP addresses are being categorized erroneously, you can [report the issue directly to Google](https://support.google.com/websearch/workflow/9308722?visit_id=638742065393032079-474813271&rd=1).